lindseysim/templatize/README.md

 &nbsp; *Outputs:*

     Occupation:
     Bob is a chef.

 Note in the above that `_display` does not reverse the behavior of inverse sections (the section `{{^job}}{#job}}` is still hidden as `job` itself is not evaluated to `false`).
-Also, section data may still be access outside of the section, ignoring the `_display == false` value of the section itself.
+Also, nested section data may still be accessed and rendered outside of the section, even if the section itself is set not to display.

 ## Repeating Sections ##

-For repeating sections, set value to an array of objects, and section html will be repeated.
+For repeating sections, set the section value to an array of objects and section html will be repeated.
 May still use `_display` to not use particular array item.
 Values within any array item are limited in scope only to that section given that array item.

 &nbsp; *Template:*